All About Insurance Adjusters, Examiners, and Investigators

 Types of Insurance Adjuster, Examiner, or Investigator

-In 2016, there was an estimated number of 311,100 jobs in the United States for Insurance Adjuster, Examiner, or Investigator.
+In the United States, there were 311,100 jobs for Insurance Adjuster, Examiner, or Investigator in 2016.
 There is little to no growth in job opportunities for Insurance Adjuster, Examiner, or Investigator.
-The BLS estimates 24,500 yearly job openings in this field.
+There will be an estimated 24,500 positions for Insurance Adjuster, Examiner, or Investigator per year.

 The states with the most job growth for Insurance Adjuster, Examiner, or Investigator are Utah, Arizona, and Colorado.
 Watch out if you plan on working in Maine, District of Columbia, or Mississippi.
 These states have the worst job growth for this type of profession.